 My name is Prophet but they call me, ‘Hey, you!’
 I am a penniless drifter shod poorly.
 I am diseased & despised.
 I sing for a seat near the hall down the path to the shed used by swine.
 I’m gleeful with joy for any place to dine.
 Crafty by circumstance, I am blessed with a spark of divine mind.
 I trade hope for shelter.
 I barter truth for a comfortable lie.
 I feel privileged, indeed, honored to share my most cherished possession with whatever lurking beast or saint there may come a knocking on the door of my rice paper heart.

 The possession I speak of is my inner light, my love; the most powerful force in the universe.
-More often than not I possess neither food nor shelter but light never lets me down.
-My huckster mind tries to convince me otherwise, but to the joker within my skull, I say, “Shyster thoughts be damned!”
-Belief does not make an invidious fantasy real.
+More often than not I possess neither food nor shelter yet light never lets me down.
+My huckster mind tries to convince me otherwise, but I say, “Shyster thoughts be damned!
+Belief does not make an invidious fantasy real. “

 I wonder if being born deformed and senseless is easier to bear than this weight, this soul-numbing weight?
 I fear the worst should I stumble or fall.
 I fear for the innocents striding between land & the cobalt blue seas.
 When I fear it is because I’ve abandoned gratitude.
 Sometimes my unbridled dejection paralyzes my connection to God.
 It is easiest then to dismiss divine light as a dreamer’s hallucinations run amok.
 And I do.
 Yes, I do.
 I dismiss like a diva.